-So you’re wondering how to make a portfolio online.
+So you’re wondering how to make an online portfolio.

-First off, that’s a very valid question to ask, and certainly something you should be thinking of, no matter if you’re a business wanting to reach more clients, or an individual looking for new employment opportunities.
+First off – that’s a valid question to ask!
+It’s certainly something you should be thinking of, no matter if you’re a business wanting to reach more clients, or an individual looking for new employment opportunities.

-However, you’re probably (at least) a little worried that the task might turn out rather hard, and especially if you don’t have any experience building such things.
-Don’t sweat, though.
+You’re probably (at least) a little worried that the task might turn out rather hard, especially if you don’t have any experience building a new website.
+Don’t worry, though.
 Today, we’re tackling this topic from top to bottom.

 The main benefit of having a portfolio page is that it establishes your brand on the web.
-This sole fact of having a mention of your business/services online gives you access to millions of people who do their research via Google and other search engines before ever deciding to work with a company or hire a new person.
+The sole fact of having a mention of your business/services online gives you access to millions of people who do their research via Google and other search engines before even deciding to work with a company or hire a new person.

-An online portfolio is therefore a great customer acquisition or job finding tool.
-Plus, since websites are available round the clock, people can navigate to yours whenever it best suits them.
+An online portfolio is, therefore, great customer acquisition or job finding tool.
+Since websites are available round the clock, people can navigate to yours whenever it best suits them.

-But it’s not only about customers, a portfolio can also help you reach other like-minded people – your peers in the same niche – who you might enter a partnership with, and thus help each other grow by referring work.
+It’s not only about customers – but a portfolio can also help you reach other like-minded people – your peers in the same niche – with who you might enter a partnership, thus help each other grow by referring work.
 Ultimately, having a portfolio online lets you make new contacts and grow your network in ways it would not have been possible otherwise.

 Lastly, thanks to modern website technology, you have complete control of your portfolio, meaning that it’s entirely up to you how you choose to showcase your skills, experience, or whatever else you want to feature in the portfolio (more on that later).

-This is the main question that needs answering before we can get to the actual how-to.
+This is the main question that needs answering before we can get to the how-to.

-First off, let’s emphasize once again that the main requirement here is to be able to do everything by yourself, even if you don’t have any prior portfolio-building (or website-building) experience.
+First off, let’s emphasize once again that the main requirement here is to be able to do everything yourself, even if you don’t have any prior portfolio-building (or website building) experience.

 This fact somewhat narrows down the possibilities, but it doesn’t necessarily mean that the quality of the final product will suffer.
-In fact, it just so happens that the best website building tools out there – ones you can use to make a portfolio with – are really easy to grasp, modular and powerful without requiring any programming knowledge on the user’s part.
+In fact, it just so happens that the best website building tools out there – ones you can use to make a portfolio with – are really easy to grasp, modular, and powerful without requiring any programming knowledge on the user’s end.

-- WordPress is actually the platform that runs this very website.
-Its main strength is that it’s free and open source, while at the same time being extremely versatile, flexible and easy to use once you get through the initial installation.
-In fact, current data indicates that WordPress is used on nearly 30% of all websites on the web.
-Again, that’s all websites.
+- WordPress is actually the platform that runs this website.
+Its main strength is that it’s free and open-source, while at the same time being extremely versatile, flexible, and easy to use once you get through the initial installation.
+In fact, current data indicates that WordPress is used for more than 30% of all websites on the web.
+That’s all the websites out there!

-- Wix is an online website builder that’s subscription-based.
-In other words, it’s even easier to get started with than WordPress – you only need to visit Wix.com, fill out the signup form, and, at that point, you will be able to start working on your portfolio basically immediately.
+- Wix is a subscription-based online website builders .
+In other words – it’s even easier to get started with than WordPress – you only need to visit Wix.com, fill out the signup form, and you’ll be able to start working on your portfolio almost immediately.